elcoco/csnek/README.md

 # snake

-Exercise on creating simple ncurses snake.
+Exercise on creating simple ncurses snake for linux.